 Azure IoT Hub Device Provisioning Service (DPS) support for virtual networks

-This article introduces the virtual network (VNET) connectivity pattern for IoT devices provisioning with IoT hubs using DPS.
-This pattern provides private connectivity between the devices, DPS, and the IoT hub inside a customer-owned Azure VNET.
+This article introduces the virtual network connectivity pattern for IoT devices provisioning with IoT hubs using DPS.
+This pattern provides private connectivity between the devices, DPS, and the IoT hub inside a customer-owned Azure virtual network.

-In most scenarios where DPS is configured with a VNET, your IoT Hub is also configured in the same VNET.
-For more specific information on VNET support and configuration for IoT Hubs, see, IoT Hub virtual network support.
+In most scenarios where DPS is configured with a virtual network, your IoT hub is also configured in the same virtual network.
+For more information about virtual network support and configuration for IoT hubs, see IoT Hub support for virtual networks with Azure Private Link.

 Introduction